noi-techpark/webcomp-boilerplate/README.md

 #### Stop the docker containers
 - `docker-compose stop`

+#### Delete the docker containers from your machine
+- `docker-compose down`

 #### Delete your webcomponents from the store
 - `[sudo] rm -f workspace`
 - `docker-compose rm -f -v postgres`

 # Test if your webcomp will run in the webcomp store
 The last step is to test if your web component will run on the Open Data Hub webcomponent store.
-This is a very important step, because we will not accept web components that won't work on our store.
+This is a very important step, because we will not accept web components that won't work on our store.<br>
 For the docker commands please consult the paragraph above.

 ## Test in a local docker instance of the webcomponent store